THE ELLIPSICOON RETREAT PAVILION

 Ben van Berkel has long been interested in exploring spaces which extend function to replace the reality of the everyday with the potential for more nuanced, reflective experiences.
 The Ellipsicoon offers the user a place of temporary disengagement, where the practicalities, duties and interruptions of daily life can momentarily fade and the imagination can take over.

-With work around the globe since its inception, the studio has produced a wide range of work ranging from offices, residential, retail and products, to urban masterplans, infrastructure and public buildings, including The Mercedes-Benz Museum in Stuttgart and The Erasmus Bridge in Rotterdam.
+Ben van Berkel for UNStudio with work around the globe since its inception, the studio has produced a wide range of work ranging from offices, residential, retail and products, to urban masterplans, infrastructure and public buildings, including The Mercedes-Benz Museum in Stuttgart and The Erasmus Bridge in Rotterdam.